AnarchoBooleanism/saphnet-wireguard-template/README.md

 In this file, simply copy and fill out the [server instance configuration template file](server-template.conf).
 The `PrivateKey` entry under `[Interface]` is the server's private key, and the `PrivateKey` entry under `[Peer]` is the client's public key.
 Be sure to fill out the `Address` and `Port` entries under `[Interface]` with what the server will operate as and listen from, and the `AllowedIPs` entry under `[Peer]` with the IP address that the client will connect as.
 In addition, any pre-shared key will go into the `PresharedKey` entry under `[Peer]`.

+The iptables `iptables -A FORWARD` entries are in the configuration file to allow packets to forwarded in and out of the interface, and the iptables `iptables -t nat -A POSTROUTING -o <NETWORK_INTERFACE> -j MASQUERADE` entry enables Network Access Translation (NAT) for packets going in and out of the external interface.
+Be sure to replace <NETWORK_INTERFACE> with the name of the network interface that you want to use to interact with outside IP addresses. (`%i` in this instance is a placeholder that is automatically replaced with the WireGuard interface name)

 Be sure to save the file.

 ### Step 3: Creating the client instance configuration file